tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

   - Stop when centroid positions no longer change
 - Very fast, but too simple
 - Number of clusters need to be specified
-- Will fail to find clusters with cimplex shapes, interlaced clusters etc.
+- Will fail to find clusters with complex shapes, interlaced clusters etc.
-- Other methods: DBSCAN (best results, but slower), MeanShift, Spectral Clustering
+- Other (usually better) methods: DBSCAN (best results, but slower), MeanShift, Spectral Clustering
 - In MLLib we need to convert features to column with dense vector

 ```python